Helium: Compounds

 Helium has a valence of zero and is chemically unreactive under all normal conditions.
 It is an electrical insulator unless ionized.
 As with the other noble gases, helium has metastable energy levels that allow it to remain ionized in an electrical discharge with a voltage below its ionization potential.
 Helium can form unstable compounds, known as excimers, with tungsten, iodine, fluorine, sulfur, and phosphorus when it is subjected to a glow discharge, to electron bombardment, or reduced to plasma by other means.
 The molecular compounds HeNe, HgHe10, and WHe2, and the molecular ions He_{2}^{+}, He_{2}^{2+}, HeH^{+}, and HeD^{+} have been created this way.
-HeH+ is also stable in its ground state, but is extremely reactive—it is the strongest Brønsted acid known, and therefore can exist only in isolation, as it will protonate any molecule or counteranion it contacts.
+HeH+ is also stable in its ground state but is extremely reactive—it is the strongest Brønsted acid known, and therefore can exist only in isolation, as it will protonate any molecule or counteranion it contacts.
 This technique has also produced the neutral molecule He2, which has a large number of band systems, and HgHe, which is apparently held together only by polarization forces.

 Van der Waals compounds of helium can also be formed with cryogenic helium gas and atoms of some other substance, such as LiHe and He2.

-Theoretically, other true compounds may be possible, such as helium fluorohydride (HHeF) which would be analogous to HArF, discovered in 2000.
+Theoretically, other true compounds may be possible, such as helium fluorohydride (HHeF), which would be analogous to HArF, discovered in 2000.
 Calculations show that two new compounds containing a helium-oxygen bond could be stable.
 Two new molecular species, predicted using theory, CsFHeO and N(CH3)4FHeO, are derivatives of a metastable FHeO− anion first theorized in 2005 by a group from Taiwan.
-If confirmed by experiment, the only remaining element with no known stable compounds would be neon.

 Helium atoms have been inserted into the hollow carbon cage molecules (the fullerenes) by heating under high pressure.
 The endohedral fullerene molecules formed are stable at high temperatures.
 When chemical derivatives of these fullerenes are formed, the helium stays inside.
 If helium-3 is used, it can be readily observed by helium nuclear magnetic resonance spectroscopy.
 Many fullerenes containing helium-3 have been reported.
 Although the helium atoms are not attached by covalent or ionic bonds, these substances have distinct properties and a definite composition, like all stoichiometric chemical compounds.

 Under high pressures helium can form compounds with various other elements.
 Helium-nitrogen clathrate (He(N2)11) crystals have been grown at room temperature at pressures ca. 10 GPa in a diamond anvil cell.
 The insulating electride Na2He has been shown to be thermodynamically stable at pressures above 113 GPa.
 It has a fluorite structure.